Patella Alta, aka high riding patella, is where the kneecap sits higher than normal on the thigh bone.

 What Causes Patella Alta?

 Patella Alta is what is known as an idiopathic condition, meaning that the cause of high riding patella is typically unknown.
-The possible causes are:
+The common causes of patella alta are:

 - Congenital Defect: In most cases, patella alta is present from birth and likely occurred during embryonic development